como-usar-correccion-gamma-en-fuentes-de-luz-con-arduino

 }

-Which in the code we would use to correct the values before sending to the emitter, for example, when writing the PWM or before sending it to the controller.
+Which in the code we would use to correct the values before sending them to the emitter, for example, when writing the PWM or before sending it to the controller.

 analogWrite(pin, CorrectGamma_Table8(PWM));